Arpitpandey992/Image-Colorization-Using-GAN/README.md

 ### Step 7.
 Training

-I performed forward propagation for a total of ~650 epochs.
+I performed forward propagation for a total of ~950 epochs.
 While training, i saved the loss values and some predictions on validation data.\
 The training process was as follows:
 * For the first ~50 epochs, i used google collab but it was very difficult to work with because it constantly disconnects, and the GPU use time is very limited.
 Therefore, i switched to kaggle instead.
 * After that, the model was trained till ~350 epochs by taking breaks in between.
 * As the loss was saturating at this point, i introduced random horizontal flips in the input datasets.
-This point is characterized by the sudden increase in generator loss near ~1,50,000 Iterations.
+This point is characterized by the sudden increase in generator loss near ~1,50,000 Iterations and sudden decrease in discriminator loss.
-* Now, the model was trained till ~650 epochs.
+* Now, the model was trained till ~950 epochs.
 * The loss nearly saturated again but this time, the average generator loss was higher than the loss observed at 350 epochs, when i started training again with random horizontal flips.
 It might possibly go down if i train further however.